Back

 They’re the background noise of our lives.

-Some we recognize as thought:
+Some we absolutely recognize as thought:

 “What should I cook tonight?”